TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

 either as Netscape or RFC 2965 cookies according to the 'policy' in effect.
 Note that the great majority of cookies on the Internet are Netscape cookies.
-:mod:`http.cookiejar` attempts to follow the de-facto Netscape cookie protocol (which differs substantially from that set out in the original Netscape specification), including taking note of the ``max-age`` and ``port`` cookie-attributes introduced with RFC 2965.
+:mod:`http.cookiejar` attempts to follow the de-facto Netscape cookie protocol (which differs substantially kutoka that set out in the original Netscape specification), including taking note of the ``max-age`` and ``port`` cookie-attributes introduced with RFC 2965.